intunesuppteam/IntuneCustomerSuccessBlog/README.md

 ## Questions and comments

 We'd love to get your feedback about our content.
-You can send your questions and suggestions to us in the Issues section of this repository or via [Twitter:] (https://aka.ms/IntuneSuppTeam).
+You can send your questions and suggestions to us in the Issues section of this repository or via [Twitter](https://aka.ms/IntuneSuppTeam).

 ## Additional resources